TanviPandya20/CyberSecurity-Lab/Kali_Tools.md

 ### ii. whatweb
 ### iii. davtest
 ## E. Burpsuite
+- Burp Suite is an integrated platform for performing security testing of web applications.
+Its various tools work seamlessly together to support the entire testing process, from initial mapping and analysis of an application's attack surface, through to finding and exploiting security vulnerabilities.
 ## F. Commix
 ## G. Skipfish
 ## H. SQLmap
+- SQLMap is a tool used for the automated exploitation of SQL injection vulnerabilities.
+We can use SQLMap to test websites and databases for vulnerabilities and exploit those vulnerabilities to take over the database.
+To use SQLMap, we first need to identify a website or database that is vulnerable to SQL injection.
 ## I. WPscan
 # 4. Database assessment
 ## A. SQLite database browser
 ## B. SQLmap
+- SQLMap is a tool used for the automated exploitation of SQL injection vulnerabilities.
+We can use SQLMap to test websites and databases for vulnerabilities and exploit those vulnerabilities to take over the database.
+To use SQLMap, we first need to identify a website or database that is vulnerable to SQL injection.
 # 5. Password attacks
 ## A. offline attacks
 ### i. hashcat